Maddnar/Test-Maddnar/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Senior at the Oregon Institute of Technology studying cybersecurity, as well as a senior network technician in the National Guard.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am eager to begin my cybersecurity career in an IT support role while pursuing my goal of becoming a cloud security engineer or cloud security analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]